odrodrig/odrspiceworks-example/docs/apis/helpdesk.md

 ##### Response

-Example ticket (note all arrays have been reduced to a single example item)
+Example ticket (note all arrays have been reduced to a single example item):

 ```js
 {